Complete Guide: About IVR System

 And because the system is not touchtone-based, there is a lower probability of IVR errors – typing and selecting from drop-down IVR menus is more dependable than just hitting keys.
 It further reduces the customer bounce rate.

-Real World Applications of IVR System for Call Centers
+Real World Examples Of IVR System In Call Centers

 Interactive voice response (IVR) allows you to automate basic customer service interaction, accept payments without human interaction, accept caller data, and analyze them.